 Two Climbs, Fundraising for a Cause, and Skills to Last a Lifetime

 This climb is more than just one mountain.
-You will participate in our glscier mountaineering skills course, which also include a summit of Mount Baker.
+You will participate in our glacier mountaineering skills course, which also includes a summit attempt of Mount Baker.
 Our skilled instructors teach you to become a climber, not just a client.